Moduli space of stationary vacuum black holes from integrability: Integrability of Einstein equations

 A completely analogous analysis holds for any horizon rod $I_a$, with the only difference being that $\gamma_{ij}(z)$ must be a smooth positive definite metric on $I_a$ so we must require (\ref{F00neg}).

 The matrices $F_a(k)$ are given by (\ref{Faalt}), where the matrices $P_a(k)$ are defined by (\ref{Padef}).
 From the explicit form for $X_a(z, k)$ on each axis rod (\ref{Xaxis}) or horizon rod (\ref{Xhor}), it is clear that the set of matrices $P_a(k)$ depend on the parameters $z_a,v_a, b_{\mu}^a(z_a), b_\mu^R(z_n), \chi_i^a(z_a), \Omega_i^a$.
 However, due to the translation freedom in the choice of origin of the $z$-axis the solution can only depend on the constants $z_a$ via the rod lengths $\ell_a=z_a-z_{a-1}$ and therefore the solution depends on (\ref{moduli}). \end{proof} {\bf Remarks.} \begin{enumerate} \item If $D=4$ the determinant fully fixes the metric $h^a(z)= - \tilde{F}_{aNN}(z)^{-1}$ and $\gamma(z) = - \tilde{F}_{a00}(z)^{-1}$ if $I_a$ is an axis or horizon rod.
 If $D=5$ symmetry of $F_a(k)$ implies symmetry of the metric $h^a_{\mu\nu}$ and $\gamma_{ij}$ (but not vice-versa). \item Alternate forms of the general solution can be obtained by replacing $F_a(k)$ with $F_a(k)^T$ for some $a \in \{ 1, \dots, n+1 \}$.
 Of course, these are all equivalent since $F_a(k)$ must be symmetric by Proposition \ref{prop:sym}.
 In fact the symmetry of $F_a(k)$ implies the moduli (\ref{moduli}) satisfy a complicated set of algebraic constraint equations which will be discussed below. \item The horizon moduli $\chi_i^a(z_a)$ are (up to a constant) the horizon angular momenta $J_i^a$ (\ref{Jhorizon}).
 We will recover this result from an asymptotic analysis of the general solution later.
-On the other hand, the axis moduli $b_\mu^a(z_a)$ are equal to the gravitational fluxes (\ref{4dflux}) and (\ref{5dflux}). \item From the explicit form of the matrices (\ref{Faalt}), (\ref{Padef}), (\ref{Xaxis}), (\ref{Xhor}) it is easy to see that the metric components and potentials on each rod are rational functions of $z$. \item In general, regularity of the axes imposes further constraints on these moduli from the conditions for the removal of conical singularities (\ref{balance}), (\ref{regupper}), (\ref{reglower}), (\ref{4dkappa}), (\ref{5dkappa}). \end{enumerate}
+On the other hand, the axis moduli $b_\mu^a(z_a)$ are equal to the gravitational fluxes (\ref{4dflux}) and (\ref{5dflux}). \item From the explicit form of the matrices (\ref{Faalt}), (\ref{Padef}), (\ref{Xaxis}), (\ref{Xhor}) it is easy to see that the metric components and potentials on each rod are rational functions of $z$. \item In general, regularity of the axes imposes further constraints on these moduli from the conditions for the removal of conical singularities (\ref{balance}), (\ref{regupper}), (\ref{reglower}), (\ref{4dkappa}), (\ref{5dkappa}) (see also Appendix \ref{app:corners}).
+Observe that these regularity conditions also require that $\det h^a_{\mu\nu}$ vanishes at the endpoints of the associated axis rod $I_a$ and that $\det \gamma_{ij}$ vanishes at the endpoints of a horizon rod. \end{enumerate}

 The parameters (\ref{moduli}) that the general solution for the Ernst and twist potentials $\{ b^a_{\mu}(z), \chi_i^a(z)\}$ on the finite rods depend on include $\{b^a_\mu(z_a), \chi_i^a(z_a)\}$, so there are potential constraints on these from the obvious consistency relations: $b^a_\mu(z)|_{z \to z_{a-1}} = 0$ (recall (\ref{ErnstBC})) and $b^a_\mu(z)|_{z \to z_a} = b^a_\mu(z_a)$ and the corresponding constraints for horizon rods.
 In total these amount to $2(D-3)(n-1)$ conditions, $(D-3)(n-1)$ of which are automatically satisfied by our solution as the following shows.